Shaieb524/web-clinic/README.md

 Web Clinic API is an authenticated backend application that is used to book doctor-patient appointments with proper administration tools for admin users.
 The api is built over golang [Fiber](https://github.com/gofiber/fiber) framework.
+You can check [diagrams](./diagrams) for better understanding of the application logic.

 ## Installation